gokselkacar/My_Portfolio_Projects/DESIGN.md

 - Add, update, and delete songs from their library
 - Create, modify, and delete playlists
 - Add and remove songs from playlists
-- Rate songs and mark favorites
+- Rate songs and mark favourites
 - View their listening history
 - Search for songs, artists, and albums
 - Filter songs by various criteria (genre, artist, album, etc.)